Gull wing: Seaplanes

 The gull wing design found its way into seaplanes by the early 1930s.
 As engine power increased, so did the need for large propellers that could effectively convert power to thrust.
 The gull wing allowed designers to ensure adequate propeller tip clearance over the water by placing the engines on the highest point of the wing.
 The alternative was placing the engine on a pylon.
 The first flying boat to utilize the gull wing configuration may have been the Short Knuckleduster, which first flew in 1933.
 The Dornier Do 26, a high-speed airliner and transport platform, of which six aircraft were built, made its first flight during 1938.
 The configuration was also used on the US Navy's PBM Mariner and P5M Marlin maritime patrol aircraft.
-The emergence of long range, land-based jets in the 1950s and the subsequent demise of the seaplane prevented widespread use of the gull wing, although it was still used in some post-war designs, like Beriev Be-12 Chaika (the name means 'the gull' in Russian).
+The emergence of long range, land-based jets in the 1950s and the subsequent demise of the seaplane prevented widespread use of the gull wing, although it was still used in some post-war designs, like Beriev Be-12 Chaika (the name means 'gull' in Russian).